isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 to create convincing phishing sites, deepfakes, and fraudulent content has made it even more challenging for defenders to protect individuals and organisations.</p>
-<p>However, AI is not only a tool for attackers — it is also a powerful weapon
+<p>However, AI is not only a tool for attackers—it is also a powerful weapon
 for defenders.
 In this article, we will explore how AI is used to combat the evolving threat of scams, focusing on GovTech’s Anti-Scam Products (GASP) team and their innovative efforts in Singapore.
 From the Scam Analytics